flutesys/slate/source/index.html.md

 ## Headers

-- Only JSON body will be accepted and returned by the API.
+- Only an HTTP `Content-Type: application/json` will be accepted and returned by the API.
-- The `Authorization` header is Basic Auth, where the username is your environment name and the password is the same environment's access token key (which is already Base64-encoded).
-[Get your access token here.](https://dashboard.flutemail.com/developers/api/tokens)
-- If you do not specify the `Authorization` header, you can specify `environment` and `access_token` as body parameters instead.
+- See `Authorization` headers above.

 ## Body Parameters